-GPP when in reference to a car typically means Guaranteed Protection Plan.
-GPP is mostly known as coverage offered by auto alarm companies and it will refund your comprehensive deductible up to the named limit (usually $2,500) if your car is stolen with while the alarm is installed and armed in your vehicle.
+GPP when about a car typically means Guaranteed Protection Plan.
+GPP is mostly known as coverage offered by auto alarm companies and it will refund your comprehensive deductible up to the named limit (usually $2,500) if your car is stolen while the alarm is installed and armed in your vehicle.

 GPP pays your car insurance deductible if your car is stolen.
-Basically, the alarm company is saying their system should work and prevent a thief from taking your vehicle but if it does not, they will pay your comprehensive deductible.
+The alarm company says their system should work and prevent a thief from taking your vehicle, but if it does not, they will pay your comprehensive deductible.

-It could be however that someone is really referencing Gap insurance which is much more common.
-Some may say GPP when speaking about Guaranteed Auto Protection Plans though most call this GAP insurance.
+It could be however that someone is referencing Gap insurance which is much more common.
+Some may say GPP when speaking about Guaranteed Auto Protection Plans, though most call this Gap insurance.

 Gap protection covers the difference between what your primary auto insurance company will pay if your vehicle is totaled or stolen and not recovered and the amount you owe to the bank, sales finance company, or lessor.
 Your auto must be a total loss or stolen and not recovered for the gap program to cover the “gap” between the balance owed on the auto and what your auto insurance pays for the loss.

 - You choose a car that costs $25,000 and drive it off the lot.

 - After the down payment, you owe $24,000 in car payments over five years (0% interest loan = $400 car payments).